-(10 Lecture, 30 Lab Hrs.; 40 Hrs.
-Total) 2 Credits
+(10.00 Lecture, 30.00 Lab Hrs.; 40 Hrs.
+Total)

 Students gain practical experience by participating in the operation of the college's fifty-foot training vessel.
 Activities include preparing for the trip; securing the vessel after the trip; and operations while underway.
 Many activities are conducted at sea, weather permitting.
-Prerequisite: Instructor approval.